AngleProtocol/angle-transmuter/README.md

 ### Fork

-if you first want to test your deployments/scripts in fork mode.
+If you first want to test your deployments/scripts in fork mode.
 You should run:

 ```bash
 source .env